symfony/symfony-docs/reference/twig_reference.rst

 ``text``
     **type**: ``string``

-Makes a technical name human readable (i.e. replaces underscores by spaces or transforms camelCase text like ``helloWorld`` to ``hello world`` and then capitalizes the string).
+Makes a technical name human readable (e.g. replaces underscores by spaces or transforms camelCase text like ``helloWorld`` to ``hello world`` and then capitalizes the string).